MeaCulpitt/Zap/docs/GTM_strategy.md

 ## 3. Incentives for Early Participation

-Blink uses $TAO$ emissions to solve the infrastructure bootstrapping problem.
+Zap uses subnet emissions and dTAO mechanics to solve the infrastructure bootstrapping problem.

 ### Miner Incentives: The "Scarcity Bounty"
 * **Regional Multipliers:** 2.5x emission rewards for the first miners in "Zero-Node" urban centers.